Semyony/Account-Ticketing-System/README.md

 **Account-Ticketing-System** is basic ticketing system interacting with customers and agents.

-All the accounts and tickets (no matter whose, customer or agent) are in the files called "accounts.txt" and "tickets.txt".
-These files are edited after logging out of the system, if you made any changes.
+All the accounts and tickets (no matter whose, customer's or agent's) are in the files called "accounts.txt" and "tickets.txt".
+These files are edited after logging out of the system, if you have made any changes.

 ### What is this program doing: